getpopper/popper/docs/sections/examples.md

 selected (as opposed to `Auto-discover Pipelines`).

-As part of our efforts, we provide a ready-to-use Docker image for Jenkins with all the required dependencies.
-See [here](./jenkins.md) for an example of how to use it.
-We also host an instance of this image at <http://ci.falsifiable.us> and can provide accounts for users to make use of this Jenkins server (for an account, send an email to
+As part of our efforts, we provide a ready-to-use Docker image for Jenkins with all the required dependencies (see below) for an example of how to use it.
+We also host an instance of this image at
-<ivo@cs.ucsc.edu>).
+<http://ci.falsifiable.us> and allow anyone to make use of this
+Jenkins server.

 ##### Jenkins Docker Image

-We have created an image with all the plugins necessary to automatically validate Popper pipelines.
+We have created an image with all the plugins necessary to automatically validate pipelines.
 To launch an instance of this Docker image server:

 ```bash
 docker run -d --name=jenkins \